NellowTCS/Mesh-NOW/Docs/docs/guide/reliability.md

 }
 ```

-The ACK's `reply_to` identifies the message being acknowledged while `message_id` carries a fresh value, so routed ACKs are not re-flooded by every relay's seen-message dedup.
-The ACK propagates back to the original sender, where it clears the pending message slot.
+The ACK's `reply_to` names the message being acknowledged, while `message_id` holds a fresh value.
+That fresh value lets routed ACKs survive each relay's seen-message dedup instead of being re-flooded.
+The ACK finds its way back to the original sender, where it clears the pending message slot.

 ## Retransmission